Impact of monetary policy tightening on inflation to be felt after 5-6 quarters: Varma | Business

 In order to control rising inflation, the RBI on September 30, has raised short-term lending rate for the third consecutive time by 50 bps to take the repo rate to 5.9 per cent.

-Since May it has cumulatively increased the key interest rate by 190 bps.
+Since May it has cumulatively increased the key interest rate by 190 basis points.

 ''No doubt it (inflation) will come down.
 Because we have done monetary policy tightening.